 - Regular use of encouragement and authentic praise to engage and motivate pupils

-While it is difficult to argue with these characteristics, a good idea for all senior leaders is to use some time to talk through with staff what QFT means to them, and develop a shared vision of QFT across the school.
+While it is difficult to argue with these characteristics, a good idea for all senior leaders is to use some time to talk through with staff what quality first teaching means to them, and develop a shared vision of QFT across the school.

 Getting this shared understanding will be crucial as it gives staff clear targets for what leaders will be looking for and can have a say in the process.

 This will prevent teachers from having to alter their practice when being observed, as they know what the observer is looking for – more often than not, this would just be the way that the observer teaches.